septentrio-gnss/septentrio_gnss_driver/README.md

   Is there an SBF or NMEA message that is not being addressed while being important to your application?
 If yes, follow these steps:
   1. Find the log reference of interest in the publicly accessible, official documentation.
 Hence select the reference guide file, e.g. for mosaic-x5 in the [product support section for mosaic-X5](https://www.septentrio.com/en/support/mosaic/mosaic-x5), Chapter 4, of Septentrio's homepage.
-  2. Add a new `.msg` file to the `septentrio_gnss_driver/msg` folder.
+  2. SBF: Add a new `.msg` file to the `../msg` folder.
+And modify the `../CMakeLists.txt` file by adding a new entry to the `add_message_files` section.
+  3. Parsers:
-  3. SBF: Add the new struct definition to the `sbf_structs.hpp` file.
+      - SBF: Add a parser to the `sbf_blocks.hpp` file.
+      - NMEA: Construct two new parsing files such as `gpgga.cpp` to the `../src/septentrio_gnss_driver/parsers/nmea_parsers` folder and one such as `gpgga.hpp` to the `../include/septentrio_gnss_driver/parsers/nmea_parsers` folder.
-  4. Parsing/Processing the message/block:
+  4. Processing the message/block:
-      - Both: Add a new include guard to let the compiler know about the existence of the header file (such as `septentrio_gnss_driver/PVTGeodetic.h`) that gets compiler-generated from the `.msg` file constructed in step 3.
-      - SBF: Extend the `NMEA_ID_Enum` enumeration in the `rx_message.hpp` file with a new entry.
+      - SBF: Extend the `SbfId` enumeration in the `message_handler.hpp` file with a new entry.
+      - SBF: Extend the SBF switch-case in `message_handler.cpp` file with a new case.
-      - SBF: Extend the initialization of the `RxIDMap` map in the `rx_message.cpp` file with a new pair.
+      - NMEA: Extend the `nmeaMap_` in the `message_handler.hpp` file with a new pair.
-      - SBF: Add a new callback function declaration, a new method, to the `io_comm_rx::RxMessage class` in the `rx_message.hpp` file.
-      - SBF: Add the latter's definition to the `rx_message.cpp` file.
-      - SBF: Add a new C++ "case" (part of the C++ switch-case structure) in the `rx_message.hpp` file.
-It should be modeled on the existing `evPVTGeodetic` case, e.g. one needs a static counter variable declaration.
-      - NMEA: Construct two new parsing files such as `gpgga.cpp` to the `septentrio_gnss_driver/src/septentrio_gnss_driver/parsers/nmea_parsers` folder and one such as `gpgga.hpp` to the `septentrio_gnss_driver/include/septentrio_gnss_driver/parsers/nmea_parsers` folder.
+      - NMEA: Extend the NMEA switch-case in `message_handler.cpp` file with a new case.
-  5. Create a new `publish/..` ROSaic parameter in the `septentrio_gnss_driver/config/rover.yaml` file, create a global boolean variable `publish_...` in the `septentrio_gnss_driver/src/septentrio_gnss_driver/node/rosaic_node.cpp` file, insert the publishing callback function to the C++ "multimap" `IO.handlers_.callbackmap_` - which is already storing all the others - in the `rosaic_node::ROSaicNode::defineMessages()` method in the same file and add an `extern bool publish_...;` line to the `septentrio_gnss_driver/include/septentrio_gnss_driver/node/rosaic_node.hpp` file.
+  5. Create a new `publish/..` ROSaic parameter in the `../config/rover.yaml` file and create a boolean variable `publish_xxx` in the struct in the `settings.h` file.
+Parse the parameter in the `rosaic_node.cpp` file.
-  6. Modify the `septentrio_gnss_driver/CMakeLists.txt` file by adding a new entry to the `add_message_files` section.
 </details>